.

 In the park have been recorded 85 non-native plant species, of which 75 are of European origin and 31 are considered to be invasive.

 Guanacos are one of the most common mammals found in the park.
-Other mammals include Cougars and Foxes.
+Other mammals include cougars and foxes.
 It is also home to the endangered Chilean Huemul.

-The park contains breeding populations of 15 bird of prey species and other two are likely reproducing here.
-Among them are Andean Condor, Black-chested Buzzard-eagle, Rufous-tailed Hawk, Cinereous Harrier, Chimango Caracara, Magellanic Horned Owl, Austral Pygmy-owl, to name but a few.Other birds occurring in the park include the Chilean Flamingo, Darwin's Rhea, Coscoroba Swan, Black-necked Swan, Magellanic Woodpecker, Magellan Goose and Buff-necked Ibis.
+The park contains breeding populations of 15 bird of prey species. and two others are likely reproducing here.
+Among them are Andean Condor, Black-chested Buzzard-eagle, Rufous-tailed Hawk, Cinereous Harrier, Chimango Caracara, Magellanic Horned Owl, Austral Pygmy-owl, to name but a few.
+Other birds occurring in the park include the Chilean Flamingo, Darwin's Rhea, Coscoroba Swan, Black-necked Swan, Magellanic Woodpecker, Magellan Goose and Black-faced Ibis.

 Tourism